The 10 best countries to relocate to for Freelancers

 The best social media freelancers inevitably attract global clients - it’s part and parcel of their success.
 And with that global expansion comes the need for a global business account.

-Enter Wise Business - a convenient and cost-effective way to get paid in multiple currencies.
-Once you've opened a Wise Business account, you can get local account details in 8+ currencies, so that clients can pay you in their own currency.
+Enter Wise Business - a convenient and cost-effective way to get paid in multiple currencies, available for £50 (Advanced plan) or for free (Essentials plan).
+With the Wise Business Advanced Plan, you can get local account details in 8+ currencies, so that clients can pay you in their own currency.

 You can also manage 40+ currencies all in one place, converting between them whenever you need to for low fees and at the mid-market exchange rate. (the one you see on Google).